-Did you know most pain can be eliminated with stretching?
+Did you know most back pain can be eliminated with stretching?

 Rob walked into the 24 Hour Fitness at the UC Irvine location asking for help.
 He was in obvious pain.
 He worked as a programmer at Blizzard.
 His goals where to get ripped, put on muscle, you know the typical male request.
 I analyzed his body and asked him one question, “When was the last time you stretched?”

 “Stretch?
 I’m here to get chiseled for the ladies,” he smiled.